 President Biden calls it "monumental step forward as a nation"

 UPDATED Nov.
 8, 11:37 a.m.: The House passed a bipartisan $1 trillion bill aimed at rebuilding the country’s aging infrastructure Friday night, fulfilling a promise by President Joe Biden to pour money into highways, bridges and mass transit while also investing in climate resilience and expanding high-speed internet access into rural areas.

 Meanwhile, a second bill zeroing in on climate change and the social safety net — the so-called “Build Back Better Act” — was put on hold as some democrats withheld their votes pending an analysis of its price tag by a non-partisan think tank.

-The infrastructure bill will result in the largest investment in federal resources for infrastructure projects in more than a decade, a point the president cheered after the bill was pushed to his desk.
+The infrastructure bill, which already passed the Senate, will result in the largest investment in federal resources for infrastructure projects in more than a decade, a point the president cheered after the bill was pushed to his desk.

 The bill’s road to passage was a bumpy one despite the fact 13 Republicans voted for it.
 Six progressive Democrats still voted against it.

-On Saturday, President Biden again promised the bill would not raise taxes on the middle class before blasting the concept of Regan-era trickle-down economics, which anticipates growth by lowering taxes on businesses and the wealthy.
+On Saturday, Biden again promised the bill would not raise taxes on the middle class before blasting the concept of Reagan-era trickle-down economics, which anticipates growth by lowering taxes on businesses and the wealthy.

 “I’m so tired of trickle-down economic theory,” he said.
 “I’m trickled out.”

 — Additional reporting by Kathryn Brenzel